 About Onconova Therapeutics, Inc.

-Rigosertib, Onconova’s lead candidate, is a proprietary Phase 3 small molecule agent.
+Rigosertib, Onconova’s lead candidate, is a proprietary Phase 3 small molecule.
 A key publication demonstrated rigosertib’s ability to block cellular signaling by targeting RAS effector pathways (Divakar, S.K., et al., 2016: "A Small Molecule RAS-Mimetic Disrupts RAS Association with Effector Proteins to Block Signaling."
 Cell 165, 643).
-Onconova is currently in the clinic with oral and IV rigosertib, including single agent IV rigosertib in second-line high-risk MDS patients (pivotal Phase 3 INSPIRE trial) and oral rigosertib plus azacitidine in first-line high-risk MDS patients (Phase 2).
+Onconova is currently in the clinic with oral and IV rigosertib, including single agent IV rigosertib in second-line higher-risk MDS patients (pivotal Phase 3 INSPIRE trial) and oral rigosertib plus azacitidine in first-line higher-risk MDS patients (Phase 2).
 Patents covering oral and injectable rigosertib have been issued in the US and are expected to provide coverage until at least 2037.

 About IV Rigosertib